• Skip to primary navigation

 What are sheet pan meals?

-Similar to one-pot meals, the entire dinner is cooked on one sheet pan, requiring minimal preparation and even less clean-up.
+Like one-pot meals, the entire dinner is cooked on one sheet pan, requiring minimal preparation and even less clean-up.

 What temperature should a sheet pan be to cook a sheet pan meal?